simonw/datasette-graphql/README.md

 This plugin sets up `/graphql` as a GraphQL endpoint for the first attached database.

 If you have multiple attached databases each will get its own endpoint at `/graphql/name_of_database`.

+The automatically generated GraphQL schema is available at `/graphql/name_of_database.graphql` - here's [an example](https://datasette-graphql-demo.datasette.io/graphql/github.graphql).

 ### Querying for tables and columns